slaveofcode/hansip/README.md

 # Hansip

-Simple file sharing with End-to-End encryption for small/medium organization.
+Simple file sharing server with support End-to-End encryption, perfect for personal, small or medium organization.

-### Server Requirements

-1. Golang 1.18 or newer
-2. Postgres 12 or newer

-### Configuration
+### Setup & Running

+1. Download the program according to your OS & system architecture from [the latest release](https://github.com/slaveofcode/hansip/releases/latest) and extract the files.

-Copy config YAML file at `config.example.yaml` and rename as `config.yaml`
+2. Copy example config YAML file `config.example.yaml` and rename as `config.yaml`, by default will use SQLite3 database.

+3. Run the Backend Server

+    chmod +x hansip-server

+    ./hansip-server

+4. Run the Web Server (SPA Vue)

+    chmod +x hansip-web-server

+    ./hansip-web-server

+5. Open the browser and go to http://localhost:8181 to see the interface and start playing.

 ### Screenshots